New Zealand’s government department strategies under the microscope

 On 2 May 2019 the Institute published the 2018 GDS Index.
 For the first time the Institute also published the Government Department Strategies Handbook – He Puna Rautaki (see below).
 At the 2019 launch Wendy McGuinness discussed why government department strategies are important corporate documents, the process the Institute took when conducting the research, and the obstacles and challenges experienced.
 This work is intended to contribute to a broader discussion about how to build strategic capability in the public service.
 See Wendy’s presentation slide show from the launch.

-The Institute found 148 GDSs in operation as at 31 December 2018 and rated each of these against the Scorecard.
-PDFs and their final scores can be found in Table 1 below.
+These 148 GDSs in operation as at 31 December 2018 have been rated against the Scorecard.
 The highest-scoring GDS on the 2018 GDS Index was A Biosecurity Science Strategy for New Zealand (October 2007), published by the Ministry for Primary Industries.
-See the table of the archived GDSs.

-The 2014 GDS Index, 2015 GDS Index and 2018 GDS Index can be found below.
-Of the 413 GDSs that have appeared on the GDS Index, 265 have been archived (see the archived table).
-The remaining 148 GDSs are operational.
+The publications for the 2014 GDS Index, 2015 GDS Index and 2018 GDS Index can be found below.

 2018 GDS Index